vealylai/1DInterface/Interface1D/readme.md

 ## Animations

-The collision animation is create inside of the constructor function in the Animation class inside of animation.js
+The collision animation is created in animation.js, by the Animation class, and inside its constructor function.

-And is played by these two pieces of code:
+The animation playback is triggered by this piece of code:

 ```javascript
 // clear screen so we start fresh